I am afraid of going to the dentist ... What can I do?

 With your consent we Process your Personal Data for the following purposes:

 We Process your Personal Data in order to fulfil obligation rising from law and/or use your Personal Data for options provided by law.
 We reserve the right to anonymise Personal Data gathered and to use any such data.
 We will use data outside the scope of this Policy only when it is anonymised.
-We save your billing information and other information gathered about you for as long as needed for accounting purposes or other obligations deriving from law, but not longer than TODO
+We save your billing information and other information gathered about you for as long as needed for accounting purposes or other obligations deriving from law.

 We might process your Personal Data for additional purposes that are not mentioned here, but are compatible with the original purpose for which the data was gathered.
 To do this, we will ensure that:

 We will inform you of any further Processing and purposes.